 Caesarion, on the other hand, was not in Alexandria at the time.
-Wisely, Cleopatra had sent him away, to the east, ladened with riches.
+Wisely, Cleopatra had sent him away, to the east.

-The 17-year-old boy was to get to Berenice, a port in the Red Sea, and sail to Arabia or India.
+The 17-year-old boy was to get to Berenice, a port in the Red Sea, and sail to Arabia or India with his wealth.
 There, he would be out of Octavian’s reach.

 Caesarion’s Greek tutor, Rhodon, advised his pupil to believe Octavian and to turn back.
-The boy did, and he was killed by Roman soldiers midway in late August 30 BC -mere days after his mother had killed herself.
+The boy did.
+He was killed by Roman soldiers midway in late August 30 BC -mere days after his mother had killed herself.